sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Receiving Incoming Calls via Push Notifications

-To receive incoming calls via Push Notifications the _application instance_ has to be registered on Sinch Backend using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html).
-Push Notifications allow to receive an incoming call even if the phone is locked, or the application is in the background or closed.
+To receive incoming calls via Push Notifications the _application instance_ has to be registered on the Sinch backend using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html).
+Push Notifications allow reception of an incoming call even if the phone is locked, or the application is in the background or closed.

 Sinch SDK supports both currently available major Push Notification platforms on Android - [Google's Firebase Cloud Messages](doc:voice-android-cloud-push-notifications#google-fcm-push-notifications) (later FCM) and [Huawei Mobile Services Push Notifications](doc:voice-android-cloud-push-notifications#huawei-hms-notifications)  (Huawei Push or HMS Push).

 > 📘
-> Your application can be built to support both Push Notification platforms, but each _application instance_ should
-> register itself towards Sinch backend to receive Push Notification using either one way or another.
+> Your application can be built to support both Push Notification platforms, but each _application instance_ should register itself towards the Sinch backend to receive Push Notifications using either one way or another.

-Registering towards Sinch backend to receive incoming call push notifications via FCM or HMS Push is quite [similar](doc:voice-android-cloud-push-notifications#fcm-vs-hms-push-registration-steps-comparison) and consists of several topics, which are covered below.
+Registering towards the Sinch backend to receive incoming call push notifications via FCM or HMS Push is quite [similar](doc:voice-android-cloud-push-notifications#fcm-vs-hms-push-registration-steps-comparison) and consists of several topics, which are covered below.

 The sections below will describe how to:
 - Enable support for _Sinch Managed Push_
 - Provision the Application with the Support Code